igalloway/airy_docs/docs/reference_systems/b3rb/simulation.md

     [Click here for more information on how to get foxglove studio and open it.](../../electrode/foxglove.md)

-??? question "I opened foxglove, what do I connect it to for simulation?"
+??? question "I opened foxglove, how do I connect it to the simulation?"

     After launching the foxglove websocket bridge by passing to electrode `gui:=foxglove` connect to it on `ws://localhost:8765`